-With two powerful new juice presses, RAMSEIER Aachtal AG (CH) heads into juice season 22.
-Specially developed food industry hydraulic oil FOOD FLUID 46 has an important job to do in the hydraulic system.
+Specially developed by Bucher, two powerful new juice presses that use hydraulic oil FOOD FLUID 46 have an important job to do for the food industry.

 FOOD FLUID 46: An extra portion of safety

 Each year RAMSEIER Aachtal AG (CH) processes up to 60,000 tonnes of cider fruit in just under three months.
 Key to successfully processing the harvest are two new, extra-powerful hydraulic filter presses.
 The presses are filled with H1-registered, food-safe FOOD FLUID 46 hydraulic oil – testimony to the stringent quality and safety commitments at Switzerland’s biggest juice bottler.